xtensor-stack/xtensor/docs/source/getting_started.rst

 ---------------------------

 `xtensor` is a header-only library, so there is no library to link with.
-The only constraint is that the compiler must be able to find the headers of `xtensor`, this is usually done by having the directory containing the headers in the include path.
-With GCC, use the ``-I`` option to achieve this.
+The only constraint is that the compiler must be able to find the headers of `xtensor` (and `xtl`), this is usually done by having the directory containing the headers in the include path.
+With G++, use the ``-I`` option to achieve this.
 Assuming the first example code is located in ``example.cpp``, the compilation command
 is:

 .. code:: bash

-    gcc -I /path/to/xtensor/ example.cpp -o example
+    g++ -I /path/to/xtensor/ -I /path/to/xtl/ example.cpp -o example

+Note that if you installed `xtensor` and `xtl` with `cmake`, their headers will be located in the same directory, so you will need to provide only one path with the ``-I`` option.

 When you run the program, it produces the following output: